 Jeffrey P. Gold, M.D.

-Dr. Gold recently was elected to the executive committee of the Board of the Accreditation Council on Medical Education, as well as to several other national leadership positions.
-He has been recognized as a Top 50 Health Care Executive and a Top 100 Physician Executive, as well as leading numerous community volunteer programs, campaigns and programs.
-He continues his research interests actively and continues to serve on several editorial boards.
-Dr. Gold has authored more than 200 peer-reviewed articles, 40 books and chapters, has given more than 250 national and keynote presentations, and has received more than 60 invited professorships.
+Dr. Gold served as president of the Thoracic Surgery Directors Association and was recently elected to the Board of the Accreditation Council on Graduate Medical Education as well as several other national leadership positions in the Association of American Medical Colleges, the American Medical Association and other prestigious organizations.
+He has been repeatedly recognized as a Top 50 Health Care Executive and as a Top 100 Physician Executive, as well many national awards for service leading numerous community volunteer programs, philanthropic campaigns and programs.
+He continues his research interests actively with ongoing publications and presentations and continues to serve several journal editorial boards.
+Dr. Gold has authored over 200 peer-reviewed manuscripts, 250 national presentations, 40 books and chapters and over 300 invited professorships and keynote presentations.

 He has been married for more than 40 years to a physician and has two adult children, currently residing in New York and San Francisco.